rdz-oss/BattyBirdNET-Pi/README.md

 Bats tend to fly at dusk GER time from 18:30 on.
 Kuhls Pipistrelle and Nyctalus Noctula likely.
 Check the weather before e.g at
 [Munich airport](https://www.dwd.de/DE/wetter/wetterundklima_vorort/bayern/muenchen/_node.html) .
 Ideal if warmer than 12C at night and no rain.
 Rain and environmental noise can trigger the classifier (false detections).
 More info below on how to interpret the recordings.
-For US species, you might want to checkout the two installations (video and BattyBirdNET-Pi) by PixCams Inc. in Pensylvania:
+For US species, you might want to checkout the two installations (video and BattyBirdNET-Pi) by PixCams Inc. in Pennsylvania:

 [Murraysville, PA BatNets](https://pixcams.com/bat-listening-stations/)